harshit-sharma1256/NewKart/README.md

-# E-Commerce Service
+# NewKart

-The **E-Commerce Service** is a Kafka-enabled microservice built using **Java 17** and **Micronaut 4.7.1**.
+The **NewKart** is a Kafka-enabled microservice built using **Java 17** and **Micronaut 4.7.1**.
 It facilitates the creation, processing, and validation of orders and payments within an e-commerce system.
 With a robust architecture, the project integrates Kafka for asynchronous communication and provides reliable failure handling mechanisms such as Dead Letter Queues (DLQ).

 ---